bootdotdev/blog/content/about.md

 The following principles guide our thinking as we continue to build and develop resources for our community.
 We update them as we learn.

-## Finding information is easy.
-Finding the best information is hard.
+## You can't learn to code if you aren't writing code.

+Many new learners are lured into watching hours of online lectures and YouTube videos, only to find they're unable to build even the most basic applications when they start a project alone.
+Writing real code *while learning* new concepts is more effective nearly every time.

+## It's not hard to find coding courses online, but it is hard to find good ones.
-If you’re willing to parse through thousands of Wikipedia pages, scholarly articles, and blog posts, you can learn anything online today.

-We don’t want to give you ten different “Data Structures” courses.
-We’ll give you a single option, the one we think is best for you.
+If you’re willing to drudge through thousands of Wikipedia pages, scholarly articles, and blog posts, you can learn anything online today.
+We don’t want to give you ten different “Data Structures” courses by ten different authors.
+We’ll give you a single option, and update it religiously to make sure it's the best one.

-## As programming becomes easier, differentiating yourself becomes harder.
+## Mastering CS fundamentals is the best way to differentiate yourself as a junior developer.

 Maybe as soon as five years from now any high-school graduate will be able to build a rudimentary web application.
-It’s possible that application development becomes the next decade’s “blue-collar” job.
+It is possible that application development becomes the next decade’s “blue-collar” job.
 Understanding computer science concepts like algorithms, data structures, distributed computing, or cryptography will be the way to stand out as a developer.

 At boot.dev, we don’t focus on the latest hyped-up framework.
-We teach evergreen skills that will serve you well through an entire career in computer science.
+We teach evergreen skills that will serve you well through your entire career in software engineering.

-## A mix of guided and unguided learning is essential.

-“Tutorial hell” is when you keep watching tutorials one after another, and you feel like you’re learning a lot, but as soon as the instructions go away you realize you just don’t know how to apply what you learned to real-world problems.
-We provide guided courses designed to teach you new concepts, then we give you actual projects to build so that you can apply what you've learned in a real application.

-## Boot camps are too fast, degrees are too slow.
+## Traditional boot camps are too fast, CS degrees are too slow.

 The coding education world is plagued with clickbait like "You can learn to code online in 8 short weeks” or fake assertions like “you need a 4-year computer science degree".

-We think that anywhere from 6 months to 2 years of learning is a reasonable expectation for you if you’re able to spend a couple of hours per day.
+We think that somewhere between 6 months and 2 years of learning is a reasonable expectation for you if you’re able to spend a couple of hours studying each day.
 And that just gets you to your first job!
 If you stop learning just because you have an entry-level position, your career will stagnate.

 It’s not as sexy as pretending we can teach you to code like a pro in eight weeks, nor is it as lucrative as demanding $40,000 for a full degree, but we think it's the best way.
 If you’re looking for fake promises or get-rich-quick schemes, you won’t find them here.

+## A mix of guided and unguided learning is essential.

+“Tutorial hell” is when you keep watching tutorials one after another, and you feel like you’re learning a lot, but as soon as the instructions go away you realize you just don’t know how to apply what you learned to real-world problems.
+We provide guided courses designed to teach you new concepts, then we give you actual projects to build so that you can apply what you've learned in a real application.

 ## Learning the “soft lessons” from mentors is as important as grokking cold-hard facts.